Joe Dolce: 1984–present

 With Lin Van Hek, he formed various performance groups including Skin the Wig, La Somnambule (1984) and the ongoing Difficult Women (1993).
 Van Hek and Dolce co-wrote "Intimacy", for the soundtrack of the 1984 film The Terminator, now part of the US Library of Congress collection.
 He was a featured lead actor in the Australian film Blowing Hot and Cold (1988).
 He has continued to perform solo and with Van Hek as part of their music-literary cabaret Difficult Women.

-In 2010, two of his photos were selected for publication in the US journal, Tupelo Quarterly.
+In 2010, two of his photos were selected for publication in the US journal Tupelo Quarterly.

 Since 2009, he has been a prolifically published poet in Australia.
 In 2010, he won the 25th Launceston Poetry Cup at the Tasmanian Poetry Festival.
 His poems were selected for Best Australian Poems 2014 & 2015.
 He was the winner of the 2017 University of Canberra Vice-Chancellor's Health Poetry Prize, for a choral libretto, longlisted in the same year for the University of Canberra Vice-Chancellor's Poetry Prize and included in the Irises anthology.
 He longlisted for the 2018 University of Canberra Vice-Chancellor's Poetry Prize and was included in the Silence anthology.
 He was Highly Commended for the 2020 ACU Poetry Prize and included in the Generosity anthology.
 He was selected as the August 2020 City of Melbourne Poet Laureate.

-Since 2018, he has been the television and film reviews editor for Quadrant magazine.